Skip to content

 • Acting for an Isle of Man aircraft purchase and leasing company and its various subsidiaries in claims for breach of fiduciary and non-fiduciary duties, conspiracy, dishonest assistance, conversion and breach of contract against its commercial agent and maintenance company, its foreign subsidiary and its directors.

-• Contested BVI winding-up proceedings and LCIA Arbitration – Acting for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a joint venture company incorporated to invest in Nigerian Oil entities (with Stephen Moverley Smith KC).
+• Acting for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a joint venture company incorporated to invest in Nigerian Oil entities (with Stephen Moverley Smith KC).

 Examples of Hugh’s experience in this area include:

-• Lawlor & Ors v Medivet Group Ltd & Anr –Instructed for the many Claimant vets in their partnership dispute with Medivet, one of the largest veterinary services providers in the country.
-The matter settled shortly before a 3 weeks trial in 2021.
+• Lawlor & Ors v Medivet Group Ltd & Anr – Instructed for many claimant vets in their partnership dispute with Medivet, one of the largest veterinary services providers in the country.
+The matter settled shortly before a 3-week trial.

-• Bugden v Grosvenor Partners LLP & Anr – Acting for the Defendants in this claim for an account and raising extensive allegations of wrongdoing, the action being dismissed after trial.
+• Bugden v Grosvenor Partners LLP & Anr – Acting for the defendants in a claim for an account and raising extensive allegations of wrongdoing, the action being dismissed after trial.

 • Advising the trustee in bankruptcy of two former partners of an 1890 Act Partnership on the existence and priority of certain debts following a PVA and IVA of one of the partners.